githubnext/awesome-continuous-ai/README.md

 * We have not yet included automated AI-powered security scanning and security code analysis in this list

-### Utilities

-* [Add Reaction](https://github.com/pelikhan/action-add-reaction/) - Adds `eyes` reaction to an issue, pull request, ... as soon as the action starts.
-Fun feedback to notify the user that something started.

 ## Platforms

 On GitHub today, Continuous AI is supported in initial form by the combination of GitHub Actions and GitHub Models.
 The synergy between these features is at the core of Continuous AI at GitHub.